bootique/bootique/UPGRADE.md

 ## 1.1

-* [bootique-agrest #37](https://github.com/bootique/bootique-agrest/issues/37): While `bootique-agrest` didn't change, the underlying Agrest upgrade from 3.1 to 3.2 intruduced a few breaking changes that affect hopefully a small subset of users:
+* [bootique-agrest #37](https://github.com/bootique/bootique-agrest/issues/37): While `bootique-agrest` didn't change, the underlying Agrest framework intruduced a few breaking changes between 3.1 and 3.2, that hopefully affect only a small subset of users:

   * Response with overlapping relationship / attribute "includes" is `include` order dependent [#406](https://github.com/agrestio/agrest/issues/406)
   * @QueryParameter types changed to Strings and Integers [#408](https://github.com/agrestio/agrest/issues/408) If you are not directly injecting `Include`, `Exclude` and friends (injecting `UriInfo` instead), are you are not affected.